GIF: Image coding

 The image pixel data, scanned horizontally from top left, are converted by LZW encoding to codes that are then mapped into bytes for storing in the file.
-The pixel codes typically don't match the 8-bit size of the bytes, so the codes are packed into bytes by a "little-Endian" scheme: the least significant bit of the first code is stored in the least significant bit of the first byte, higher order bits of the code into higher order bits of the byte, spilling over into the low order bits of the next byte as necessary.
+The pixel codes typically do not match the 8-bit size of the bytes, so the codes are packed into bytes by a "little-Endian" scheme: the least significant bit of the first code is stored in the least significant bit of the first byte, higher order bits of the code into higher order bits of the byte, spilling over into the low order bits of the next byte as necessary.
 Each subsequent code is stored starting at the least significant bit not already used.

 This byte stream is stored in the file as a series of "sub-blocks".
-Each sub-block has a maximum length 255 bytes and is prefixed with a byte indicating the number of data bytes in the sub-block.
+Each sub-block has a maximum length of 255 bytes and is prefixed with a byte indicating the number of data bytes in the sub-block.
 The series of sub-blocks is terminated by an empty sub-block (a single 0 byte, indicating a sub-block with 0 data bytes).

-For the sample image above the reversible mapping between 9-bit codes and bytes is shown below.
+For the sample image above, the reversible mapping between 9-bit codes and bytes is shown below.